 Developer guide

-The following will discover and run the unit test:
+The following will run the unit tests:

 # install aiida-kkr with testing extra